 Your money is your money, and you can spend it how you like.
 But in case you need a helping hand with your finances, here are some tips that may help:

 Not got a budget?
 Try this online budget planner from MoneyHelper.

 If your financial commitments are becoming unmanageable, it’s important not to ignore it.
-Getting your finances under control is an important step and there’s lots of support available to help you do this.
+Getting your finances under control is an important step and there’s lots of support available.
+MoneyHelper offers free and impartial help with money.

-If you’ve bet more than you can afford to lose, it’s a good idea to seek help.
-Free and confidential help is available to you:
+If you’ve bet more than you can really afford to lose, it’s a good idea to seek help.
+Free and confidential help is available: